 Long Island NY

-Jane has a Bachelor’s degree in Medical Technology from the University at Albany.
-After spending many years in the healthcare industry, her career took a turn in 2002 when she became the laboratory specialist at Uniondale High School.
-She lives with her husband and 2 children in Massapequa Park, NY. in New York where she also is a professor at various universities on Long Island.
-Dr. Santos has her own practice where she specializes in the treatment of OCD, Anxiety, and School Mental Health Issues for children, adolescents, and young adults.
+Natascha is a certified school and licensed psychologist in New York where she also is a professor at various universities on Long Island.
+Natascha has her own practice where she specializes in the treatment of OCD, Anxiety, and School Mental Health Issues for children, adolescents, and young adults.

 Laura Ciezadlo joined the board of NSFC in August of 2015.